 Singing with the IUCC Chancel Choir is not something taken lightly by its members, especially since this group is considered to be one of the foremost church chorales around.
 Thursday and Sunday morning rehearsals are intense, but not just because we are learning the notes and rhythms.
-Under the direction of Dr. John St. Marie, a significant amount of time is spent learning the spiritual meaning behind a piece, and each word’s meaning and nuance.
+Under the direction of Dr. Chris Peterson, a significant amount of time is spent learning the spiritual meaning behind a piece, and each word’s meaning and nuance.
 Whether the text is in Latin, Spanish or gospel dialect, the passion and intent of the songwriter is meant to be heard.

 IUCC Music Ministry also places a high priority on educational opportunities.
 Area college students are offered paid internships in conducting, voice and hymnology.
 Special classes are periodically taught in music theory and, during the summer months, “Choir Lite” is offered for those who want to occasionally sing with the choir or who are unable to attend regular rehearsals.
 Spring and autumn retreats are held in anticipation of upcoming seasonal concerts and offer fellowship as well as concentrated studies of the music.